 - Set up a time for deep work.

 If employees are having trouble focusing on tasks, you can also set up deep work hours.
+This will help them do more in less time.

 According to the book, Deep Work by Cal Newport, to do great work, you must put yourself in an environment that lets you have lots of focused, uninterrupted, and distraction-free time.
 This isn’t feasible throughout your workday since most companies require collaboration and feedback to get work done.

 By putting in place easy and effective strategies, you can maximize your team’s productivity.
-If you want to set up strategies that are customized to your employees and how they work, the best way to do so is to ask them.
+If you want to set up strategies that are customized to your employees and how they work.
+The best way to do so is to ask them.
 Have conversations with your employees about how the workplace can be more productive for them and see how their needs and personal strategies for productivity can be accommodated within everyday work.

 What strategies do you have in place to ensure team productivity?